Maintaining a Purposeful life after Retirement

 You may have heard of the loneliness, boredom or isolation that our elderly citizens are likely to experience.
 The reasons for this vary greatly: many seniors have retired and no longer gain a sense of fulfilment from their job, others are devoted parents whose children have all grown up, or there are those who, in losing their life-long companion, also lose their life purpose.
 With research published by Applied Psychology linking a stronger sense of purpose to longevity, the importance of having purpose has never been more evident.

 This begs the question, how do we gain purpose in our later life and preserve mental health?
-This week we explore some ideas to maintain psychological health through purposefulness.
+Here we explore some ideas to maintain psychological health through purposefulness.

 The act of giving can be extremely fulfilling and if you are fortunate enough to be able to donate your time or talents, consider volunteering at an organisation that interests you.